monarch-initiative/monarch-app/backend/README.md

-# Monarch Backend
+# Monarch-Py

-This is a FastAPI for browsing the knowledge graph produced by the Monarch Initiative.
+Monarch-Py is a Python library for interfacing with the Monarch Initiative Knowledge graph.
+It can be used from CLI, as a module, or as a FastAPI app

 [Documentation](https://monarch-app.monarchinitiative.org/docs)

+## For Developers

 ### Running the API: